Home and Garden in Persian

 1. Persian Carpets and Rugs

 Persian carpets add elegance and warmth to any space.
-Handmade rugs with intricate designs are a must-have in a Persian-inspired home.
+Handmade rugs with intricate patterns are a key element of Persian interior design.

 2. Indoor Plants and Flowers

-Bringing nature inside is a key feature of Persian homes.
-Popular indoor plants include Jasmine (یاسمن) and Basil (ریحان).
+Bringing nature inside is essential in Persian homes.
+Popular choices include Jasmine (یاسمن) and Basil (ریحان).

 3. Water Features